Berlin Syndrome (film)

 Berlin Syndrome is a 2017 psychological horror thriller film directed by Cate Shortland from a screenplay by Shaun Grant, based on the 2012 novel of the same name by Melanie Joosten.
 The film follows a young Australian photographer (Teresa Palmer) who travels to Germany, where she meets an attractive young English teacher (Max Riemelt).
 Waking up after a stormy night of passion with him, the photographer is suddenly taken hostage by her would-be lover.

 Berlin Syndrome had its world premiere at the Sundance Film Festival on 20 January 2017 and was released in Australia on 20 April 2017 by Entertainment One.
-The film received very positive reviews from critics, with many praising the atmosphere, and the performances of Palmer and Riemelt.
+The film received positive reviews from critics, with some praising the atmosphere, and the performances of Palmer and Riemelt.

 Plot

 In Berlin, Australian backpacker and photographer Clare meets local English teacher Andi.
 They spend the day together, then have sex in Andi's apartment.
 The following morning, Clare finds herself locked in.
 Upon Andi's return, he says he forgot to leave a key, and she spends another night after they go out dancing.

 The next day, Clare finds he has written meine (German for 'mine') on her shoulder and taken the SIM card from her phone.
 Attempting to smash her way out the windows, she finds they are double-paned and reinforced with plexiglass.
 It dawns on her that the other apartments in the building are abandoned.
 When Andi returns, Clare begs him to let her go but he begins restraining her to the bed while he is at work, leaving her to soil herself.

 At dinner with his father, Erich, Andi tells him he is dating Clare.
 Erich asks what happened to his previous girlfriend Natalie, and Andi says she returned to Canada.
 That night, Andi lets Clare shower and she finds a clump of long blonde hair in the drain.
 Andi texts Clare's mother posing as her, informing her she is well.

 Clare finds a screwdriver under the sofa and, when Andi comes home, she stabs him in the hand and flees the apartment.
-Andi catches her in the courtyard downstairs, breaking her fingers and bringing her back inside.
-Andi's student Franka shows up and flirts with him, but when she briefly spots Clare, Andi says she is his girlfriend and threatens to report her behaviour, causing her to leave.
+Andi catches her in the courtyard downstairs, breaking her fingers in the door and carries her back inside.
+Andi's student Franka shows up and flirts with him, but when she briefly spots a disheveled Clare, Andi says she is his girlfriend and threatens to report her behaviour, causing her to leave.

 Andi's bizarre behaviour continues, including taking pictures of Clare in disturbing positions, cutting off pieces of her hair, and retreating to a locked room.
-Depressed on finding his father has died, he spends a week at his father's house, leaving Clare in the apartment with the power off.
+Depressed on finding his father has died, he spends a week at his father's house, leaving a freezing Clare in the apartment with the power off.
 When he returns, she comforts him and they have sex.
 As the holidays approach, Clare's mood seems to brighten; she learns to play the accordion and bakes treats for Andi.
-He gifts her his father's dog, but days later becomes jealous of their bond and kills him.
+He gifts her his father's dog, but days later becomes jealous of their bond and kills it.